 Respect for ourselves guides our morals, respect for others guides our manners. – Laurence Sterne

-It is incredibly easy to forget to treat yourself with love and respect and it is just as easy to be your own worst critic.
+It is incredibly easy to forget to treat yourself with love and respect, and it is just as easy to be your worst critic.
 Your relationship with yourself is the most important relationship you will ever have.
 You can’t “break up” or “divorce” yourself; you need to be able to tolerate yourself for your entire life.
 You need to treat yourself like you expect others to treat you – yet unfortunately, this can be much easier said than done.

-If you do not treat yourself well or believe you are a worthy, deserving person than you may fall guilty to the self-vertification theory.
-Self-vertification theory is when people seek confirmation of their self-concept.
+If you do not treat yourself well or believe you are a worthy, deserving person than you may fall guilty to the self-certification theory.
+Self-certification theory is when people seek confirmation of their self-concept.
 This means if you have a negative self-concept, you are likely to attract and surround yourself with those who confirm your belief about yourself.
 Often those who stay in abusive relationships do so because they believe they aren’t worthy or deserving of love, and their abusive partner verifies that belief.
-As you can see, it is completely toxic and that is why it is important to recognize your beauty and worth, and truly love yourself.
+As you can see, it is completely toxic, and that is why it is important to recognize your beauty and worth, and truly love yourself.
 If you find yourself attracting toxic relationships, maybe that’s a sign that you need start treating yourself better?!
 Here are some suggestions that I try and live by.

 Treat Yourself With the Love and Respect You Deserve